ajeetraina/openwebui-docker-extension/README.md

 ---

-*The MCP integration makes this Docker extension incredibly powerful, allowing natural language control of your entire Docker environment!* 🚀
+*The integrated MCP approach makes this Docker extension incredibly powerful and reliable, allowing natural language control of your entire Docker environment in a single, robust container!* 🚀